 The FTP extractor loads a single, or multiple CSV files from FTP, FTPS and SFTP servers, and stores them in Keboola Connection Storage.

+Create a new configuration of the FTP extractor.
 To access the files on FTP, you need to set up access credentials.

 You can use a private key for the SFTP connection type.
 If you fill in the private key, the extractor will use it for login instead of the password.
 You can also change the port for each connection method.
 The default port for FTP and FTPS is 21, and for SFTP, it is 22.

+Configured tables are stored as configuration rows.
 Each table has a different setting, but all tables share the same credentials to the server.

 For each table, you have to specify a path.
 Use the path to a specific file, or

 use the glob syntax (for testing the glob path, you can use the Glob tester).

 If you want to list inside subdirectories (e.g.,

 /dir/**/*.csv), please make sure that your FTP server